ProtopointLLC/bodybytes-firmware/docs/flashing.md

 sf write 0x80080000 0 0x<byte_count_hex>
 ```

 This erases u-boot + env (preserving factory at `0x050000`) and writes the new binary.
-The env partition is erased — run `saveenv` at the U-Boot prompt on the next boot to restore compiled-in defaults, or load a fresh `assets/bodybytes_nor_image.bin` and re-program the env sector: `sf erase 0x40000 0x10000; sf write 0x80040000 0x40000 0x1000`.
+The env partition is erased — run `saveenv` at the U-Boot prompt on the next boot to write the compiled-in defaults back to flash.
 Power-cycle to boot from the updated NOR.

 ### 4d — Verify NOR boot